How to choose a Malta Citizenship Agent

 Track Records of Malta Citizenship Agents

 There is no official statistic of the success rates of those on the Malta Citizenship Agents List.
-A recent IIP Regulator Report indicates that rejection rates of agents can be as high as a tragic 87%, indicating the levels of inexperience of some less specialised agents.
+A recent Maltese Citizenship Regulator Report indicates that rejection rates of agents can be as high as a tragic 87%, indicating the levels of inexperience of some less specialised agents.
 The only stated firm in the report, Chetcuti Cauchi, had a rejection rate at 10%.
 Responding to our requests for comment, Dr JP Chetcuti, another citizenship expert at the firm, explained that the firm conducts extensive due diligence before on-boarding the client and advises clients against applying if, from the lawyer's experience, the application does not stand a reasonable chance of success.
 "10% often represents the rejection of applicants who would have insisted on applying against our advice."
 (Reasons for failing the MIIP due diligence include health issues, difficulties providing documents for source of wealth, or other adverse findings not disclosed by the applicant.)

 Fees for Malta Citizenship Agents

 Not that fees should be an issue for someone paying close to €1 M for a second citizenship.
-Our research has shown that fees range from as low as €30K to as high as €110,000, not counting new comers on the scene that may be zealous for first clients and may charge even lower.
+Our research has shown that fees range from as low as €60K to as high as €170,000, not counting newcomers on the scene that may be zealous for first clients and may charge even lower.
 Fees may vary according to complexity, the range of services offered, expertise and track record.
 For something as consequential as this, fee savings may turn out very costly in the event of rejection due to inexperienced handling.

 Citizenship agents on the lower fee side tend to be single service immigration consultancies that offer strictly a citizenship application.
 All other services would be separate service fees added on as the application progresses.